zooniverse/Data-digging/example_scripts/README.md

     - aggregates question votes into vote fractions.
 Can be weighted or unweighted aggregation depending on how you populate the 'count' column of the classifications dataframe you pass it.
     - example usage: see `galaxy_zoo_bar_lengths` folder.

- - `basic_project_stats.py` - computes basic statistics from a raw classification export file.
+ - `basic_classification_processing.py` - computes basic statistics from a raw classification export file.
 Run without any inputs to see usage details.
-Outputs to screen:
+In default mode, outputs to screen:
     - Total number of classifications
     - Total number of classifiers (registered and unregistered)
     - Stats on classifications per subject